 One of the primary purposes of O’Neill Sea Odyssey is to foster awareness of environmental stewardship and personal responsibility among program participants.
 This is done by delivering an interactive curriculum that emphasizes the connections between land and sea, and as it is a free program, each participating group is required to complete a service project to earn their trip.

-Community service is very important to us at OSO, and we are proud of the work our students have accomplished over the years.
-To-date, more than 3,000 service projects have been completed, often benefiting our wonderful local non-profit organizations.
-Some of the more common projects include:
+Community service is an integral component of the OSO stewardship model, and we are proud of the work our students have accomplished over the years.
+To-date, more than 3,000 service projects have been completed, often benefiting a number of our Monterey Bay non-profit organizations.